 Blue light is actually everywhere.

 It's not just from our backlit devices.
 Blue light primarily comes from the sun (fun fact: It's the reason clear skies look blue), and it's just one color on the spectrum of visible light rays that we can see.
 Our eyes have always been exposed to it, but as humans, we just weren't physiologically built to handle the overload of artificial blue light that is now part of our daily routine.

 Not all blue light is bad!

-The photoreceptors in our eyes detect light not just for the process of vision but also for our circadian rhythm, which cues up a number of systems in the body.
-The sun's blue light, which is a high-energy visible (HEV) light, regulates our natural sleep and wake cycles, helps boost alertness, and even elevates our mood (hence why artificial blue light is used as a treatment for seasonal affective disorder).
+The photoreceptors in our eyes detect light not just for the process of vision but also for our circadian rhythm1, which cues up a number of systems in the body.
+The sun's blue light, which is a high-energy visible (HEV) light, regulates our natural sleep and wake cycles2, helps boost alertness, and even elevates our mood (hence why artificial blue light is used as a treatment for seasonal affective disorder).

 Chronic overexposure to blue light is what we need to watch out for.
 While sunlight can be healthy for us for the reasons above, bombarding our eyes with artificial blue light from LED-backlit screens up until we close our eyes at night can disrupt our circadian rhythm.

 Macular pigment in our eyes filters blue light.

 The structure of our eyes naturally blocks harmful, invisible UV rays from reaching our retinas, but virtually all visible blue light enters our eyes.
 If you remember one thing from this article, let it be macular pigment, the closest thing we have to a built-in blue light filter.